opinner/opinner.github.io/slides.md

 - Very few [:observational methods](#observations) or [:numerical models](#models) can resolve turbulent scales directly
 - General need for parameterizations (in models and observations)
 - Parameterizations from observational data range from more to less trustworthy, dependent on their measured scales
-    - Microcstructure (often THE gold standard)
+    - Microstructure (often THE gold standard)
     - Finestructure
     - Overturns